|Fishing Home||Contact Us||News||DNR Home|

 WEST-CENTRAL WEST VIRGINIA

-This is an excellent time to fish Ohio River tailwaters.
-Anglers fishing below the Belleville dam are catching sauger, walleye, and a few other species.
+Summer is an excellent time to fish Belleville tailwaters of the Ohio River.
+Anglers are catching white bass, hybrid striped bass, and a few other species.
 Lead headed jigs with twister tails (white or chartreuses), which are fished along the bottom, are the lure of choice.
-Clever anglers are tipping their jig hooks with minnows.
-Fishing for white bass can be quite good this time of year and medium-sized white spinners work well.
-Crappie can also be found in Ohio River tailwaters.
-These fish are generally suspended and jigs should be counted-down to find the correct depth to fish.
+Clever anglers are tipping their jig hooks with minnows or shad.
 Best spots to fish these areas include eddies and back-current sections, and anywhere that river flows are unusual.
+Schools of hybrid striped bass will periodically move up to the surface to ambush prey, so keep a look out for this activity.
+When this activity is seen, agitator bobbers fished with rubber minnow imitations or fresh bait fished with surf casting equipment, generally provides the best result.
+Fresh bait (small skipjack) can be caught from these areas using “Sabiki” rigs.
 Fishing along the Willow Island tailwaters is restricted due to hydro-power development.
 Anglers now have access only to a point approximately 150 yards below the dam, and flows have changed significantly.

 | goWILD |